-Property and equipment: Property and equipment owned by The Children's House is recorded at cost, if purchased, or the fair value at the date of the gift, if donated.
-Depreciation is provided on the straight-line method over the estimated useful lives of the depreciable assets, which range from five to 40 years.
+Property and equipment: Property and equipment purchased by The Children's House is recorded at cost.
+Donated property and equipment is recorded at the fair value at the date of the gift.
+Depreciation is provided on the straight-line method over the estimated useful lives of the depreciable assets, which range from 5 to 40 years.